adbc-drivers/mysql/go/docs/mysql.md

 Reserved characters in URI elements must be URI-encoded.
 For example, `@` becomes `%40`.
 If you include a zone ID in an IPv6 address, the `%` character used as the separator must be replaced with `%25`.
 :::

-When connecting via Unix domain sockets, either URI-encode the path (`/path%2Fto%2Fsocket.sock`) or wrap the path in parentheses (`(/path/to/socket.sock)`).
+When connecting via Unix domain sockets, use the parentheses syntax to wrap the socket path: `(/path/to/socket.sock)`.

 Examples:
 - mysql://localhost/mydb
 - mysql://user:pass@localhost:3306/mydb
 - mysql://user:pass@host/db?charset=utf8mb4&timeout=30s
-- mysql://user@/path%2Fto%2Fsocket.sock/db (domain socket with percent encoding)
-- mysql://user@(/path/to/socket.sock)/db (domain socket with parentheses)
+- mysql://user@(/path/to/socket.sock)/db (Unix domain socket)
 - mysql://user@localhost/mydb (no password)

 The driver also supports the MySQL DSN format (see [Go MySQL Driver documentation](https://github.com/go-sql-driver/mysql?tab=readme-ov-file#dsn-data-source-name)), but standard URIs are recommended.